-- Q24.
-Is the Resettlement Benefit payable to eligible clergy under The Church Pension Fund Clergy Pension Plan taxable? - A24.
+Q24.
+Is the Resettlement Benefit payable to eligible clergy under The Church Pension Fund Clergy Pension Plan taxable?

+A24.
 If the Resettlement Benefit is distributed to the clergyperson, it is a taxable benefit.
-To delay paying tax on the Resettlement Benefit, you can make a taxfree rollover of the Resettlement Benefit to The Episcopal Church Retirement Savings Plan (RSVP) or another tax- deferred savings vehicle.
-See A.17 for distribution from the RSVP as a declared housing allowance.
+However, the distributions may be eligible to be designated as housing allowance.
+Please review IRS Publication 517.
+To delay paying tax on the Resettlement Benefit, you can make a taxfree rollover of the Resettlement Benefit to The Episcopal Church Retirement Savings Plan (RSVP) or another tax-deferred savings vehicle.
+See A.17 above for distribution from the RSVP as a declared housing allowance.